 - Do you support remote work?

 I’m really happy to see that nowadays candidates are way more conscious about what’s important for them in a job – I remember how one-sided most interviews used to be say 10+ years ago and even on the rare occasions of candidates asking about the job it was mostly about tech only.

 I really like these 12 questions as they resonate with me, most of the topics are personally also important to me which makes it really easy to be authentic when answering them.

 Finally, answering some of these questions is also a great opportunity to be candid and hopefully embody your company’s culture – it’s OK to talk about things that are not wonderful at your work!
-Letting in the candidate in some of the things your company, team or organisation is currently looking to improve shows that you’re conscious about things and that you’re honest and transparent.
+Letting in the candidate in some of the things your company, team, or organization is currently looking to improve shows that you’re conscious about things and that you’re honest and transparent.
 Everybody knows no workplace is perfect and it’s fine!
-They key is to tell your candidates how you’re trying to improve.
-Trust me, you don’t want to hire someone based on false promises from your side and then have them leave in their probation period because they realise you’ve fooled them.
+The key is to tell your candidates how you’re trying to improve.
+Trust me, you don’t want to hire someone based on false promises from your side and then have them leave in their probation period because they realize you’ve fooled them.